Dartegnian/darts-dots/README.md

 That said, you can copy all folders in the `config` folder to `~/.config` and place everything else manually.

+## Any dependencies?

+Pretty much every user-installed package and its subsequent dependencies are found within the folder of the installation.
+You can install some of my user packages or none.
+There's a lot of dependencies for my main Arch install, including (but not limited to):

+* X11 (no Wayland yet)
+* SDDM
+* bspwm
+* sxhkd
+* Pywal
+* Zsh
+* Oomox/Themix
+* Nitrogen
+* Rofi
+* Dunst
+* Picom

+Those are the bare minimum requirements/the hard dependencies to start an X11 session with my desktop.
+Everything else in here are just extra tools I use in my day-to-day.

 ## Deprecated software
 I don't use these anymore.
 Don't use the configs for them.